Helping millions of people navigate the world of technology.

 Replace PackageFullName in the above command with the package name noted in the previous step.

 If you’re still getting the 0x80073CFA error, some of your PC’s system files may be corrupt or missing.
 Thankfully, Windows 11 includes some command-line tools—System File Checker and Deployment Image Servicing and Management—that can find and repair such damaged system files.
-Here’s how you can run them.
+Here’s how to run them.

 sfc /scannow

-Step 4: Next, run the DISM scan by entering the following commands one by one.
+Step 3: Run the DISM scan by entering the following commands one by one.

 DISM /Online /Cleanup-Image /CheckHealth